zqliu7809/zqliu7809.github.io/_publications/2013-01-01-paper-title-number-2.md

 paperurl: 'https://dl.acm.org/doi/10.1155/2013/293464'
 citation: 'Lixia Yang, Feng Wang and Ziqi Liu.
 Fabrication and Characterization of Manganese Ferrite Nanospheres as a Magnetic Adsorbent of Chromium.
 Journal of Nanomaterials, 2013, Article ID 293464.
 (SCI)'
 ---
-This paper is about the number 2.
-The number 3 is left for future work.

 [Download paper here](https://dl.acm.org/doi/10.1155/2013/293464)